jjacobson95/Metatranscriptomics-Snakemake-Pipeline/README.md

 7) Sort files using **samtools**
 8) Generate files ready for DEA or PEA using **htseq-count** with **stranded=reverse**

+### Prepare files for R using bash:
-This step may be added to pipeline:
+This step may be added to pipeline.
 To title and join all htseq files into a compact tsv prior to R analysis, consider using the following bash code:

 Add header to htseq files.
 This header is the file name (ie. sample name).